hyperledger/identus-edge-agent-sdk-kmp/CONTRIBUTING.md

 * [atala-prism-wallet-sdk-ts](https://github.com/input-output-hk/atala-prism-wallet-sdk-ts) - Repo for the TS version of the SDK.
 * [atala-prism-mediator](https://github.com/input-output-hk/atala-prism-mediator) - Repo for DIDComm V2 Mediator

-### Atala PRISM KMM SDK
+### Identus KMM SDK

-Atala PRISM KMM software development kit will help adoption within Kotlin platforms (Java/Android) by providing key functionalities.
+Identus KMM software development kit will help adoption within Kotlin platforms (Java/Android) by providing key functionalities.
 For more information about the SDK, please have a look at the [Readme](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm/blob/main/README.md)

 ### Your First Code Contribution

-Unsure where to begin contributing to Atala PRISM KMM SDK?
+Unsure where to begin contributing to Identus KMM SDK?
 You can start by looking through the [Readme](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm/blob/main/README.md) that provides all the steps to setup your environment.

 ### Pull Requests